Digital Buyers Consult

 Finally, be prepared to sign a lot of documents, but when you’re done and the attorney has recorded the deed with the town hall, YOU ARE OFFICIALLY A HOMEOWNER!

 Born and raised in Newport, RI.
 Rhys Huntley has an undeniable love for the Ocean Sate.
 The ocean has always provided a bonding point between her and her loved ones since she was a child.
 After living in NH for 10 years, Rhys moved back to her home in Newport in 2010.
 It didn’t take long for her to find her way back into the community.
 This town strongly supports her outlet and passions of athletics and creative arts.

 Rhys embarked on her journey of hospitality as a young adult, from serving in Newports restaurants to managing the Marshall Slocum Inn.
 With this experience, Rhys has proudly learned what mindful, quality service is.
-She also holds business experience working as an office manager for Newports award winning - Katherine Fields & Associates.
-It wasn’t until 2019, Rhys shifted her focus from a cherished 8 years in the hospitality industry to her new found passion, Real Estate.
+She also holds business experience working as an office manager for Newports award-winning - Katherine Fields & Associates.
+It wasn’t until 2019, Rhys shifted her focus from a cherished 8 years in the hospitality industry to her newfound passion, Real Estate.

 Whether searching for an investment or a dream home, Rhys understands the importance of having a professional advocate who knows the local market on your side.

 Rhys joined the Fitzpatrick Team in 2019 as Team Leader, Joseph Fitzpatricks personal assistant.
-Working alongside Joe and learning the business from one of the state's top producing RE/MAX agents, Rhys made the highly encouraged decision to obtain her Real estate license.
+Working alongside Joe and learning the business from one of the state's top-producing RE/MAX agents, Rhys made the highly encouraging decision to obtain her Real estate license.
 A quiet creative with deep New England roots - Rhys Huntley is charging full steam ahead into her real estate career and promises to provide all of her clients with the most professional service that she has prided herself on throughout her other careers.